heqiangflytosky/qbook/source/Android性能优化/android-performance-optimization-anr-2.md

   at android.database.sqlite.SQLiteSession.beginTransaction(SQLiteSession.java:298)
   at android.database.sqlite.SQLiteDatabase.beginTransaction(SQLiteDatabase.java:549)
   at android.database.sqlite.SQLiteDatabase.beginTransaction(SQLiteDatabase.java:460)
-  at com.meizu.flyme.launcher.LauncherProvider$a.a(SourceFile:1734)
+  at com.android.launcher.LauncherProvider$a.a(SourceFile:1734)
-  - locked <0x0b7ac58a> (a com.meizu.flyme.launcher.LauncherProvider$a)
+  - locked <0x0b7ac58a> (a com.android.launcher.LauncherProvider$a)
-  at com.meizu.flyme.launcher.LauncherProvider.a(SourceFile:325)
+  at com.android.launcher.LauncherProvider.a(SourceFile:325)
-  at com.meizu.flyme.launcher.LauncherModel.a(SourceFile:1808)
+  at com.android.launcher.LauncherModel.a(SourceFile:1808)
-  at com.meizu.flyme.launcher.LauncherModel$1.run(SourceFile:884)
+  at com.android.launcher.LauncherModel$1.run(SourceFile:884)
   - locked <0x02452a71> (a java.lang.Object)
-  at com.meizu.flyme.launcher.LauncherModel.b(SourceFile:510)
+  at com.android.launcher.LauncherModel.b(SourceFile:510)
-  at com.meizu.flyme.launcher.LauncherModel.a(SourceFile:970)
+  at com.android.launcher.LauncherModel.a(SourceFile:970)
-  at com.meizu.flyme.launcher.LauncherModel$i.run(SourceFile:4669)
+  at com.android.launcher.LauncherModel$i.run(SourceFile:4669)
   at android.os.Handler.handleCallback(Handler.java:873)
   at android.os.Handler.dispatchMessage(Handler.java:99)
   at android.os.Looper.loop(Looper.java:193)